Medically reviewed by Drugs.com. Last updated on Oct 22, 2021.

 Concerns related to adverse effects:

-• Hyperammonemia: Asymptomatic hyperammonemia has been reported.
-Monitor blood ammonia frequently.
+• Hyperammonemia: Asymptomatic hyperammonemia without overt liver dysfunction has been reported.
+Infants (birth to 2 years of age) are especially at risk.
+Monitor blood ammonia levels frequently in infants.

 • Cardiac disease: Use with caution in patients with cardiac insufficiency.